Common Agricultural Policy: Origins

 During 3–12 July 1958 in Stresa, the Community held an agricultural conference attended by agricultural ministers from member states and the President of the European Commission, Walter Hallstein, along with observers representing agriculture.
 Three working parties at the conference investigated: the current state of agriculture and the agricultural policies of member states; the short-term effects of the implementation of the Rome Treaty; and the long-term aims of the CAP.
 In a speech to the conference, Hallstein complained of urbanisation that was leading to rural depopulation and he lamented the "clash of cultures" in which rural life and rural values were considered inferior.
 Hallstein also reflected on the Cold War threat from communism:

-It is the core of Europe's achievements which is under threat: a whole civilization which rests on the inalienable freedom and dignity of the individual...this tragedy of liberty is also a tragedy of the rural class.
+It is the core of Europe's achievements which is under threat: a whole civilisation which rests on the inalienable freedom and dignity of the individual...this tragedy of liberty is also a tragedy of the rural class.
 Let us look around us, and, alas, we have not far to look; the rural class is its first victim.
 It is for this reason that we are convinced that the European rural class will count among the most trustworthy pillars of our unified European market.
 Because its fate is also at stake, and is one of the first threatened.
 In this room there is no one whose family tree doesn't reach back, sooner or later, to farming roots.
 We know what the rural class means to Europe, not only through its economic values, but also by its moral and social values.

 The conference's Final Resolution argued for the vital importance of agriculture in economic and social life and expressed their unanimous wish to preserve the character of European farming, which was predominately based on small-size, family holdings.
 They agreed that it was necessary to help these farms increase their economic capacity and competitiveness.
-They also advocated structural changes to rationalize and cheapen production, which was intended to improve productivity.
+They also advocated structural changes to rationalise and cheapen production, which was intended to improve productivity.
 The Resolution also included a commitment to a price policy.

 Therefore, during 1958–1959, the Commission drafted the CAP and the Assembly commissioned reports into agriculture.
 The Commission submitted draft proposals in November 1959 (which were debated in the Assembly and by the Economic and Social Committee) and its final report in June 1960.
 In December the Council agreed to a system of import levies (for grain, sugar, pork, eggs and poultry) and to commodity regimes for agricultural produce.
 They also introduced the principle of Community Preference in the implementation of the levies and for the negotiation of commercial treaties with outside countries; this ensured that any trade concession granted to an outside country could not weaken the European producer in the Community market.